adamgligor/adamgligor.github.io/_posts/2021-11-01-https-hobby-websites.md

 ## Scenario

 I have a photo gallery web app that is for my personal use only.
 It doesn't need to run 24/7 and I'd like to be able to access it from the internet ocasionally.
-I'd like to hosted on my pc which is behind a router.
+I'm fine with hosting it on my pc provided that it's a bit isolated from my os and my pc is behind a router.

-This is what the setup looks like: The gallery app will runs in a docker container with nginx as a reverse proxy in front of it; nginx and also handles the https encryption.
+This is what I came up with: the gallery app will run in a docker container with nginx as a reverse proxy in front of it; nginx and also handles the https encryption.
 A dynamic dns service will assign a permanent domain name to the public ip address that is likely dynamic.

-And it works as follows: Request comes in from the internet, hits the router, router redirects it to my pc where it's handled by docker.
-There it first goes through nginx which forwards it finally to the photo gallery app.
+And it works as follows: the request comes in from the internet, hits the router, router redirects it to my pc where it's handled by docker.
+There it goes through nginx first which forwards it to the photo gallery app where it's finally handled.

 ## The app